junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "So you know I'd found you, sooner or later."
 Raphael amuses.
 The flow from the archangel's wings disturbs this time dimension like a tornado sweeping through wild plain.
 "I didn't know you're the suicidal type."

 "Not suicidal."
 Cas dives lower, avoiding the central turbulence, trying to use the left wings to remedy the wounds on the right side.
 He doesn't bother checking if the bleeding of grace is getting worse.
-The bondage Bobby helped wrapping him with didn't do anything.
+The bandage Bobby helped wrapping him with didn't do anything.
 His essence is running out fast.

 He's running out of time too.

+*Not suicidal.
+It's desperate.*

 It's actually funny.
 Cas's mind somehow wanders away.
 If Dean is here, he'd definitely make a remark about how you can even running out of time when you're literally *in* the time dimension, scouting the time flux.

 He can't think of any joke himself.

-Not suicidal, but just for finding the brothers.
-He just need enough time to find them before Raphael gets a hold of him and undoubtfully smite him.
+*Not suicidal, but just for finding the people too important to lose.* He just need enough time to find them before Raphael gets a hold of him and undoubtfully damns him into the eternality of killing him over and over again.

 The time flux has an urgent turn around nineteenth century, with the Civil War and everything, the history is not so easy to make out.
 Cas squints his eyes, focusing on the reflections in the time flux --